franschipits/iWanderSmart/README.md

 Upon entering this information, the application will automatically calculate the remaining budget by deducting the costs of flights and hotels, and then display the user's daily budget.
 ![User itinerary details page image](/static/images/User-itinerary-details-page.png)

 Additionally, at the bottom of the page, a curated list of restaurant recommendations will be provided, tailored to the user's remaining daily budget.
+The Google Places `API` provided a list of information about restaurants including price range and ratings, which was very useful for this feature.
 ![Restaurant Suggestion image](/static/images/gif-restaurant-suggestions.gif)

 Another notable feature is the "All Users Itineraries", offering users the opportunity to browse, save and edit copies of itineraries created by fellow users directly in their own profiles.